MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 #### Will the time clock export/download be supported in Shifts?

-Yes this will be available through the Shifts web app.
+Yes, this is available through the Shifts web app.

-#### Is there any integration between Microsoft Teams Shifts and the Outlook calendar?
-Can I export a schedule to a calendar?
+#### Is there any integration between Shifts and the Outlook calendar?
+Can I export a schedule to a calendar?-FOLLOWUP

-Firstline workers can see their entire work schedule at a glance within the Teams Shifts app.
-We will be supporting native integration with Outlook calendar as part of our roadmap.
-In meantime, Customers can use Flow to set up integration with Teams Shifts and Outlook and Google calendars.
-[To be Confirmed]
+Firstline workers can see their entire work schedule at a glance in Shifts.
+We'll be supporting native integration with Outlook calendar as part of our roadmap.
+In the meantime, use Flow to set up integration with Shifts in Teams and Outlook and Google calendars.
+[To be confirmed]

-#### What kind of IT admin controls will companies have to manage whether or their employees can use Microsoft Teams Shifts?
+#### What admin controls are available to manage whether employees can use Shifts?

-IT admins can turn Teams Shifts on or off at the tenant level (i.e. turn off/on for all users).
-IT admins in Teams Modern Portal will also have a pre-canned FLW app policy configured with Activity, Shifts, Chats, Calls and Tasks.
-IT admins can assign the pre-canned app policy to their FirstLine Workers or managers which will pin these apps in the Microsoft Teams Navigation bar for their quick access.
+Admins can turn on or turn off Shifts org-wide for all users in the organization.
+In the Microsoft Team admin center, admins can also use the FirstlineWorker app setup policy to customize Teams for firstline workers and managers.
+The policy is configured with the Activity, Shifts, Chats, Calling, and Tasks apps.
+Assigning the policy pins these apps to the app bar in Teams for quick and easy access by users.

-#### Can Teams Shift be managed via Intune MAM?
+#### Can Shifts be managed by using Intune Mobile Application Management (MAM)?-FOLLOWUP

 XXX can/cannot be managed with Intune MAM.
-If this is something you are interested in, please send request through UserVoice…..[To be Confirmed]
+If this is something you are interested in, send us a request through the [Teams feedback portal on UserVoice](https://microsoftteams.uservoice.com/forums/555103-public-preview/category/182881-developer-platform) [To be Confirmed]

 #### Where can I provide feedback?

-Within the mobile app, if you tap on the “hamburger” icon in the upper left of the screen, it will have under Settings, Send Feedback or Report an issue.
-Similarly from Web/Desktop app, in the bottom left corner under Help, there areoptions to Share an idea or Report an issue.
+In the mobile app, tap on the “hamburger” icon in the upper left of the screen, go to **Settings** > **Send feedback** or **Report an issue**.
+Similarly, in the desktop and web app, in the bottom left corner, go **Help** > **Share an idea** or **Report an issue**.

-#### Will there be customer facing reports to see Teams Shifts app engagement in the Tenant?
+#### Is reporting available to view Shifts usage across my organization?

-You can access Shifts app usage as part of the Microsoft Teams app reporting through the Office admin portal.
+You can view Shifts usage through Teams reporting.
+For more information, check out [Teams reporting in the Microsoft Teams admin center](../../teams-analytics-and-reports/teams-reporting-reference.md) and [Teams activity reports in the Microsoft 365 admin center](../../teams-activity-reports.md)

 #### Will my conditional access policies for StaffHub apply to Shifts in Teams?